Energy Development and Wildlife Conservation in Western North America

 PART I. Energy Development and the Human Footprint

 Chapter 1.
-An Introduction TO Energy Development in the West
+An Introduction Energy to Development in the West \ David E. Naugle and Holly E. Copeland

 PART II.
 Biological Response of Wildlife and Invasive Plants to Energy Development